Scaling Node on Multi-Cores System

-Lets look at a performance test by our developer, in which he start the main process called the master process.
-Master process starts and manages other processes called worker processes which do the actual work of handling incoming requests.
+Let's look at a performance test by our developer, in which he started the main process called the master process.
+The master process starts and manages other processes called worker processes which do the actual work of handling incoming requests.
 TCP connections are shared by all worker processes and a default load balancer is included transparently in the master Node.js process which serves to distribute the load.

-This test was performed on a dual core system with hyperthreading to take advantage of all the four processing threads and made a simple app using Express generator and modified it by creating a processor intensive root route to test performance under heavy load conditions.
+This test was performed on a dual-core system with hyperthreading to take advantage of all four processing threads and made a simple app using Express generator and modified it by creating a processor-intensive root route to test performance under heavy load conditions.

-Then ran the following test using siege to measure the performance with and without clustering.
+Then run the following test using siege to measure the performance with and without clustering.

 siege -c100 -t1M